techtalk/JiraRestClient/README.md

 Available on NuGet as [TechTalk.JiraRestClient](http://nuget.org/packages/TechTalk.JiraRestClient/)

 ## Capabilities
-1. List issues of a project
+1. List or enumerate issues of a project
 2. Create, load and delete issues
 3. Update some issue fields
     - summary